chenhsong/chenhsong.github.io/iChen/doc/cpp_integration_api_reference.md

 ### Usage

-This `struct` is the base of all message types sent from an iChen® 4.0 Server to the controller.
+This `struct` is the base of all message types sent from an iChen® Server 4 instance to the controller.

 ### Structure